alextwilson/gilded-rose-js/README.md

 - Backstage passes
 - Sulfuras, Hand of Ragnaros

 Once this test suite was complete, I started refactoring the code.
+I started by making new child classes for each type of item that each had an updateItem method.
+These classes extended Item to fit the brief of not changing Item.
+I did this as at the moment there was significant inappropriate intimacy going on in the Gilded Rose, and delegation, together with some polymorphism seemed like a good solution.
+Each class was responsible for its own behaviour and state changing, and each item contained its own rules for changing sellIn and quality.